Encrypted Messaging App – How to Get Started With Encrypted Chat

-If you use messaging apps – WhatsApp, Messenger, Snapchat, WeChat, Google Hangouts or other – your messages may be intercepted!
+An Encrypted Messaging App keeps the contents of your messages away from prying eyes.
+If you use messaging apps – WhatsApp, Messenger, Snapchat, WeChat, Google Hangouts or others – your messages may be intercepted!
 Do not count on your device-to-device messages as being free from prying eyes or law enforcement officials!
 Unless your messaging app states it has end-to-end encryption working to protect your conversations and your data then you might be at risk.
 Although many have no need to encrypt every conversation they send, for some it is critical to their job.
 Other may simply want to preserve their privacy.

 In order to ensure computer security for all apps, it is important to understand the technical details of the messaging app you have installed on your smartphone or desktop computer.